 Curriculum Directors and the SLT will scrutinise students' work as part of the school's commitment to continuous improvement.
-Scrutiny will focus on the organization and quality of students' work, the quality of teacher feedback (plus student response to feedback) and check that whole-school T&L strategies are being reinforced in classrooms.
+Scrutiny will focus on the organisation and quality of students' work, the quality of teacher feedback (plus student response to feedback) and check that whole-school T&L strategies are being reinforced in classrooms.

-All academic staff in Departmental teams should receive both collective and individual feedback on the outcomes of this scrutiny of work.
+Departmental teams should receive feedback on the outcomes of this scrutiny of work, with recommendations, as appropriate.

-Lesson observations will occur on a regular basis (i) to ensure good practice is occurring; (ii) to help academic staff develop their teaching; (iii) as part of any active research projects and (iv) as a strategy to monitor the effectiveness of ALS strategies and provision.
+Learning walks/drop-ins will occur on a regular basis (i) to ensure good practice is occurring; (ii) to help academic staff develop their teaching; (iii) as part of any active research projects and (iv) as a strategy to monitor the effectiveness of ALS strategies and provision.